BLCM/DataDumper/README.md

 9. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.

+### No-pruning variant

+If you're looking for a set of data dumps which does *not* prune objects using the double-pass `getall` like the methods above, you can use `generate_unfiltered_obj_dump_lists.py` instead of `generate_obj_dump_lists.py`, which will *only* look at the forward-collected `getall` results.
+So you'd skip step 2 from either of the methods above.

+Keep in mind that the resulting dump files will include plenty of objects which can't actaully be used for modding purposes, since the names are dynamic, but it may be useful to at least get a feel for how the dynamically-named objects are doing their things.

+Note that this method is not super well optimized...
+There's really no reason to even have a separate `getall` phase if doing this, and in fact having a separate `getall` phase might even be detrimental, since some dynamically-named objects might get renamed before the `obj dump` phase happens.
+At the moment I've not taken the time to try and figure that out, though.
+The app could probably run the `getall`s, do a manual `flushlog`, wait a few seconds, and then loop through the logfile itself looking for object names (remembering the size of the logfile inbetween sections, so it can `seek` past data it's already parsed).

 General Method Outline
 ----------------------